Programs for students

 - Acknowledgment of any prior WVSGC funding and a brief description of previous projects funded.

-The applicant will also upload their resume and an unofficial copy of your transcript or attach a list of your STEM courses that you took, and the grade associated with the class.
-Optional text to include, in less than 500 words please tell us if there is anything else you want us to know about your GPA..
+The applicant will also upload their one-page resume and an unofficial copy of their transcript.
+Optional text to include in the resume, in less than 500 words please tell us if there is anything else you want us to know about your GPA.

 Evaluation: